kubevault/prometheus-exporter/docs/guides/monitoring/vault-server/coreos.md

 section_menu_id: monitor
 ---

-# Monitoring Vault operator Using CoreOS Prometheus Operator
+# Monitoring Vault Server Using CoreOS Prometheus Operator

 The prometheus server is needed to configure so that it can discover endpoints of services.
 If a Prometheus server is already running in cluster and if it is configured in a way that it can discover service endpoints, no extra configuration will be needed.